 That’s why we put together this article.
-Keep reading to find out what duplicate content is, whether duplicate content hurts your SEO, and what you can do to fix it.
+Keep reading to learn more about duplicate content, whether duplicate content hurts your SEO, and what you can do to fix it.

 If you'd like to speak with a specialist about duplicate content and SEO, or suspect that you have duplicate content on your website, you can contact us online or reach us at 888-601-5359.

 Duplicate content describes substantive blocks of identical or similar content that appears on a single domain (like your website) or across domains.
 In most cases, duplicate content is not intentional or deceptive, which is why Google does not issue a duplicate content penalty.

 How does duplicate content on a website happen?

 It’s easy for duplicate content on a website to happen.
 A few of the most common reasons include:

 Republishing of site content via scraping